bigtreetech/docs/docs/Panda_Knomi_3D.md

     <img src=img/PandaKnomi3D/install_12.jpg width="300"/>

 > Congratulations on successfully installing your Panda Knomi to the A1 series toolhead.
-The following guide will cover alternative mounting locations and then demonstrate how to provide power for your A1 series setup.
+The following guide will demonstrate how to provide power for your A1 series setup.

 #### Disassembly Guide For A1 Series Toolhead